-The FY 2020 fee and tuition proposals of each state university are submitted to the Board for first read in May and for final action at the June meeting.
-The state universities' proposals can be found on the Board's website at: http://kansasregents.org/about/regent meetings agendas and minutes.
+The FY 2020 fee and tuition proposals of each state university were submitted to the Board for first reading in May.
+The Board heard presentations from each of the universities at the May meeting and universities were given the opportunity to revise their original proposal for the Board to consider at the June meeting.
+Changes to the original proposal are noted below from KU, ESU, WSU, and KSU.
+The revised FY 2020 tuition and fee proposals for the state universities can be found on the Board's website at: http://kansasregents.org/about/regent-meetings-agendas-and-minutes.